-1c.7 Consistency of Results across Studies (Summarize the consistency of the magnitude and direction of the effect): Although there is no explicit statement regarding the overall consistency of results across studies supporting the guideline recommendation, the development of the ATS 2001 guidelines was by a committee composed of pulmonary, critical care, infectious disease and general internal medicine specialists, in an effort to incorporate a variety of perspectives.
-The guidelines committee's process to develop the guideline and recommendations is described and based on deliberations that culminated in committee consensus that the recommendation is appropriate.
+1c.7 Consistency of Results across Studies (Summarize the consistency of the magnitude and direction of the effect): Although there is no explicit statement regarding the overall consistency of results across studies, the IDSA/ATS 2007 guidelines state that the only randomized controlled trial of diagnostic strategy in CAP has demonstrated no statistically significant differences in mortality rate or LOS between patients receiving pathogen directed therapy and patients receiving empirical therapy.

+The development of the ATS 2001 guidelines was by a committee composed of pulmonary, critical care, infectious disease and general internal medicine specialists, in an effort to incorporate a variety of perspectives.
+The guideline committee's process to develop the guideline and recommendations is described and based on deliberations that culminated in committee consensus that the recommendation is appropriate.